Hammarn/1MB335/Lab1.md

 You can see that the code is executed sequentially, it does not progress to the next line until the previous one has finished.

-An example of use case could be that you have data on a local server that you want to transfere to a remote server where you want to perform some kind of analysis and then transfer the results back to your local server.
+An example of a use case could be that you have data on a local server that you want to transfer to a remote server where you want to perform some kind of analysis and then transfer the results back to your local server.
 That would look something like this:

 ```